Million Dollar Extreme Presents: World Peace: Viewers

 The show premiered to 1,033,000 viewers, and averaged 896,720 viewers over its run.
 The finale was its highest-rated episode, with 1,053,000 viewers.

 Cancellation

 Adult Swim announced on December 5, 2016, that the show would not be renewed for a second season.
 The network had received internal complaints about dog-whistling in the show and alleged harassment from Hyde and his fans.
 Negative press focused on Hyde's association with the alt-right.
 According to Hyde, despite Adult Swim executives' apparent interest to pick up the show for a second season, Turner ultimately decided to cancel the show.

-Hyde also accused Tim Heidecker of being against the series due to his political views, and using his influence with network executives to prevent its renewal for a second season, though Heidecker denied this multiple times.
+Hyde also accused Tim Heidecker of using his influence with network executives to prevent its renewal for a second season, which Heidecker in turn has consistently denied.
+On December 8, 2016, Hyde phoned in to confront Tim Heidecker on his podcast.
+Heidecker dismissed Hyde's accusation of interfering, and claimed to receive threats and harassment from Hyde's fans, which Hyde countered was instead response to a political song Heidecker had recently released.